Insitute for Justice and Well-Being

 Read this article about the work being done by Binghamton University Community Schools fellows to promote student success at Windsor Central School District!
 By increasing access to resources and educational opportunities through this program, which allows them to utilize support services at school, then we can see a positive increase in attendance and family engagement.
 Binghamton University Community Schools is also working on the Advancing Informal STEM Learning (AISL) Pilot & Feasibility Program with Whitney Point and Windsor schools to implement an archeology program for students!
 Use this link to read the interview with Luann Kida, Research Affiliate and Director of Binghamton University Community Schools, and learn more about this community school collaborative approach to promote this after-school program!

 Research Affiliate and Associate Professor, Nicole Hassoun, summarizes the need for equitable distribution in a Coronavirus vaccine.
 Read here to learn more about why it may take a while for everyone to access the vaccine, in addition to how storing and distributing the vaccine will be more difficult to those in low-income countries.
-You can also watch her interview with WBNG-Binghamton here as she talks about similar topics regarding vaccine distribution and her expertise on what the vaccine distribution plan might look like in the United States.
+She was interviewed with WBNG-Binghamton and spoke about similar topics regarding vaccine distribution and her expertise on what the vaccine distribution plan might look like in the United States.

 Binghamton University and the College of Community and Public Affairs is set to debut a new program, Helping Youth on the Path to Employment (HYPE on Campus), to help students get real-world experience as to innovate solutions to help underserved populations.
 This program will also use evidence-based models to direct students to support services and academic accommodations on campus, in order to learn critical skills and motivation tools that they can use to thrive later on in their careers.
 Read more here about this wonderful opportunity, in which we can raise awareness and competency for students experiencing mental health challenges and reduce these barriers at Binghamton University.